MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 ms.service: dynamics365-business-central
 ms.topic: article
 ms.search.keywords: Frequently asked questions, Windows client ms.date: 12/04/2019
 ms.author: sgroespe

 ---
-# FAQ About Why the Windows Client is Discontinued for Business Central
+# FAQ about Windows Client and Business Central

 ## I have heard "modern clients only".
 What is this about?
 Businesses and users want to be reassured that only the newest, most advanced, and up-to-date tools are being used to access their data.
 With [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 (also known as Version 15) released October 2019, users should switch to the **modern experience** in the browser, the Android/iOS mobile apps, or the Windows 10 desktop app (available through the respective stores).